The Ultimate Luxury Adventure in Thailand

 Set out into the mountains on foot

-Connect with Thailand’s natural habitats on a hike with guides from the Lisu hill tribe.
-Explore woodland, grassy plains and rainforest all while learning about the Lisu life and customs from the tribe elder.
-End the hike at a towering bamboo forest where serene ponds offer a place for contemplation.
+Connect with Thailand’s natural habitats on a Chiang Rai hike with guides from the Lisu community.
+Explore woodland, grassy plains and rainforest, all while learning about Lisu life and customs from a community elder.
+End the hike in a towering bamboo forest, where serene ponds offer a quiet place for contemplation.

 Highlights of Chiang Rai